Tour Review: Adventures by Disney’s Peru Tour Is a Riveting Family Adventure

 Route Notes

 Adventures by Disney’s Peru tour includes two internal flights (between Cusco and Lima), as well as a number of bus rides on windy roads at high altitudes.
-For a number of people on my trip, Bonine or Dramamine was an essential part of some of those drives.
+As I mentioned above for a number of people on my trip, Bonine or Dramamine was an essential part of some of those drives.
 There’s also a train ride between Ollantaytambo and the town in the valley below Machu Picchu.
+And the bus ride from Aguas Calientes (the town below Machu Picchu) to Machu Picchu is up a steep, partially paved switchback road.

 Activities

 Adventures by Disney’s Peru adventure is definitely an active trip, but everything was doable (if slightly challenging) for our entire group, which included both a six-year-old and some older people with stiff joints.
 There’s river rafting, hiking, and a lot of stair climbing and walking (some of it uneven, since there are a number of trips to ancient ruins).
-But the exceptional sights are worth the extra effort.
+A few people chose to opt out of a few things, but most activities were accessible to most.
+And the exceptional sights are worth it.

 Dining